Kailash Yatra Fixed Departure Date 2026 Click Here

 Trek Distance: N/A

-On day 5 of the Kailash and Mansarovar Lake Itinerary, your peaceful morning begins with a view of the Trishuli River.
-You will have breakfast and then drive a short distance to the Rasuwagadhi border.
-At the border, you will complete immigration and customs procedures at the immigration office.
-Then you will cross the Friendship Bridge, which connects Nepal to Kyirung County in Tibet.
-By this time, you will officially enter Tibet, China.
+On day 4 of the Kailash and Mansarovar Lake Itinerary, your morning begins with a view of the Trishuli River.
+You will have breakfast and then drive for about 10 minutes to the Rasuwagadhi border.
+Here, our official team will assist you throughout the border clearance process, including document verification, immigration formalities, and customs procedures on the Nepal side.
+Once all formalities are completed, you will cross the Friendship Bridge, the international border between Nepal and Tibet (China).

-Upon arrival in Kyirung, you will check into your hotel and rest for a while.
-Later, enjoy lunch and utilize free time to explore Kyirung town or relax as you acclimatize to the higher altitude.
-Dinner and overnight stay in Kyirung.
+Upon arrival in Gyirong, you will check into your hotel and rest for a while.
+Later, enjoy lunch and utilize free time to explore Gyirong town or relax as you acclimatize to the higher altitude.
+Dinner and overnight stay in Gyirong.

 Itinerary Details